hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_illustration_of_a_futurist_1611d6e1-2738-468b-9fd8-97c3636ac575-0_3.content.md

 ## Contact Us

 If you have any questions or comments about our website or the wallpaper, please don't hesitate to contact us.
-You can reach us by email at [email protected] or by filling out the contact form on our website.
+You can reach us by email at me@pavolhejny.com or by filling out the contact form on our website.

 Thank you for visiting our site and we hope you enjoy the wallpaper!